Constraining the hadronic properties of star-forming galaxies above $1\, \rm GeV$ with 15-years Fermi-LAT data

 For each source of the sample B, we also report the best-fit interval of the flux normalisation and spectral index at $68.3\%$ CL, and the corresponding value for the test statistics TS.
-Our results are in fair agreement with previous ones~\citep{Fermi-LAT:2017ztt,Ajello:2020zna,Fermi-LAT:2022byn}.
-For SMC, we find a slightly softer spectrum than~\citet{Ajello:2020zna} being in agreement with~\citet{Fermi-LAT:2022byn}.
-We emphasise that for SMC and LMC we find convergence even though previous analyses have reported their spectra as log parabola rather than power-laws~\citep{Ajello:2020zna}.
-For M 31, even though it has been previously discovered as an extended source with a radius of $0.4^{\circ}$~\citep{Fermi-LAT:2017ztt,Ajello:2020zna}, we have used the point-like model present in the 4FGL.
+Our results are in fair agreement with previous ones~\cite{Fermi-LAT:2017ztt,Ajello:2020zna,Fermi-LAT:2022byn}.
+For SMC, we find a slightly softer spectrum than~\cite{Ajello:2020zna} being in agreement with~\cite{Fermi-LAT:2022byn}.
+For M31, along with the other sources of sample B, we have used the official point-like model present in the 4FGL catalogue, despite some other works have reported it as an extended source of $0.4^{\circ}$~\cite{Fermi-LAT:2017ztt,Ajello:2020zna}.
 We obtain convergence anyway (with a $\rm TS \sim 75$), although with a very soft power-law spectrum $\sim E^{-3.0 \pm 0.3}$.
 Finally, for M 33, there is not any match with sources present in the 4FGL catalogue.
 So, as for the sources in the sample A, we have added a point-like source in its position.
-Differently from~\citet{Ajello:2020zna}, we find only an excess with $({\rm TS} \sim 16)$ which is below the discovery threshold.
+Differently from~\cite{Ajello:2020zna}, we find only an excess with $({\rm TS} \sim 16)$ which is below the discovery threshold.
 In appendix~\ref{app:SED}, we report the SEDs for each source above the discovery threshold according to our analysis.
 We stress that some of the sources of sample B (LMC, SMC, M31, M82, NGC253) are not reported as simple power-laws in the 4FGL catalogue.
 Therefore, we show that there is not a statistical difference in using those signal models as opposed to simple power-laws.
 To this purpose, we define

 where $\mathcal{L}_{\rm 4FGL}$ is the likelihood maximised using the signal model in the 4FGL catalogue, while $\mathcal{L}_{\rm PL}$ is the likelihood maximised in the power-law model.
 We find that all the $\rm TS_{\rm SM}$ are much below the discovery threshold and so our signal assumption is justified.
 This result is given by the fact that the spectrum curvature is helpful to better describe the pion bump which is below $1\, \rm GeV$.
 Furthermore, the Fermi-LAT sensitivity degrades above $10\, \rm GeV$, leading to signal models being degenerate.
 This was also emphasised by \cite{Ambrosone:2022fip} which highlighted the importance of the upcoming CTA to discriminate between different spectral assumptions for local SFGs and SBGs.